 There are also more simple and straightforward providers like MetroPCS, where you can pay one upfront flat fee so you know you won’t incur extra charges.
 Other simple-plan favorites include Consumer Cellular and Republic Wireless.
 Republic Wireless works off both T-Mobile’s and Sprint’s wireless networks, and offers you a decent amount of talk and text time, and 2GB of data.
 The provider prioritizes WiFi for data use to help you consume less than if you were using a traditional provider.

 No matter if you’re a single person, family, or couple looking for a plan, if you have family living abroad that you plan on staying in contact with, you should choose Verizon or Project Fi.
 It’s important to choose a plan that lets you make international calls because if not, you will get nailed on your monthly bills.
 Verizon offers really great coverage and competitive pricing for international calls.
 Project Fi, which is a Google company, uses a combination of WiFi and cellular networks to reimburse its customers for unused data and minutes.

-Cell phone providers offer many plans to satisfy a broad range of customers.
+Cell phone companies offer many plans to satisfy a broad range of customers, including cell phone plans for seniors or kids, whether they have a smartphone or not.
 But before going into the store and getting overwhelmed by the choices, plan types, and differentiating factors, it’s important to be informed.
 So get the most bang for your buck by knowing what you need and how much of it you need.
 With that, you’re sure to leave a happy customer!